Science World is Vancouver’s giant ball-shaped science centre which has an OMNIMAX theatre and family-friendly science-related things to do and see.

 Science World is conveniently located right on the False Creek Seawall and just a short walk from the Main Street-Science World SkyTrain Station.

 Live educational science shows take place at Science World throughout the day and they are usually quite interesting.
 They are short and feature some kind of science topic, like gravity, energy or some other entertaining and visual presentation that’s suitable for children.

-Vancouver’s Science World has a number of recently added new features, which makes it especially interesting for people who’ve visited the place in the past.
-In the spring of 2017, for example, they opened a re-imagined BodyWorks Gallery, so it’s up-to-date with new and refurbished exhibits.
+Vancouver’s Science World has had a number of new features added over the last couple of years, which makes it especially interesting for people who’ve visited the place in the past.
+In the spring of 2017, for example, they opened the re-imagined BodyWorks Gallery, so it’s up-to-date with new and refurbished exhibits.